mozilla/lookml-generator/README.md

    but they can be run manually by clearing the `lookml_generator_staging` task in [Airflow](https://workflow.telemetry.mozilla.org/tree?dag_id=probe_scraper).
 3. Once the changes are merged and a new release has been pushed, re-run the DAG and the changes should take effect.

+## Generate Command Explained
+_high level explanation_

+When `make run` is executed a docker container is spinned up using the latest `lookml-generator` docker image on your machine and runs the `generate` script (can be found [here](bin/generate)) using configuration defined on the top of the script unless [overwritten using environment variables](./docker-compose.yml#L13-L25) - see the `Container Development` section above.

+Next, the process authenticates into git and clone the `looker-hub` repository, creates the branch defined in the `HUB_BRANCH_PUBLISH` config variable both locally and in the remote.
+Then it proceeds to checkout into the `base` branch (looker-hub) and pulls it from the remote.

+Once the setup is done, the process generated `namespaces.yaml` and uses it to generate lookml code.
+A git diff is executed to ensure that the files that already exist in the `base` branch are not being modified.
+If changes are detected then the process exists with an error code.
+Otherwise, it proceeds to create a commit and push it to the remote dev branch created earlier.

+The entire process results in a new branch in `looker-hub` with brand new generated lookml code which can be tested by going to Looker, switching to the `development mode` and selecting dev the branch just created/updated by this command.
+This will result in Looker using the brand new lookml code just generated.